 What to Do After a Rear-End Accident in Concord, NC

 After any car accident, if you don’t need immediate medical assistance, it is important to exchange insurance information with the other driver and call the police.
-Try to move your car off of the road if possible.
+Try to move your car off of the road if possible, but take pictures first in case there is a dispute later as to what happened.
 Once you have exchanged information with the other driver and called the police, you should contact an experienced Concord car accident lawyer.

 Determining Fault in Concord Rear-End Car Accidents

 In many rear-end accidents, liability is clear-cut.
 The at-fault driver is typically the driver who hit the car in front of them.
 However, there are exceptions to this rule.